 also with EVs and grid storage demand for lithium is going to go exponential in comparison iron is far more abundant at over 50 000 parts per million.

-now my personal view has always been to save all the lithium and other rarer materials for our more weight-intensive applications like the millions of EVs and airplanes will soon be manufacturing.
+now my personal view has always been to save all the lithium and other rarer materials for our more weight-intensive applications like the millions of EVs and airplanes that will soon be manufactured.

 which is why many of the grid storage applications use a special formulation of lithium-ion called lithium iron phosphate. which ditches the nickel manganese and cobalt in favor of iron. though they do still need some lithium.

 in the four years since then, the company has made some major strides and overcome some serious roadblocks that have previously kept iron air batteries from truly taking off. now according to Haramio the batteries a company is developing could be a major game-changer .possibly even displacing fossil fuels entirely in only a matter of years. so how exactly do they plan to do this?

 Pros and cons

 one major wind performs iron air batteries are the materials. simple easy abundant just air which is everywhere and iron which has several benefits over other battery materials. that doesn’t mean it’s inherently better than lithium across the board or that we shouldn’t use lithium for other applications. iron for instance is less energy-dense resulting in EVs with less range for the same weight. but by diversifying the materials we use and spreading them out over different technologies we can create a more sustainable energy ecosystem, which is not the whole point.